jgodwinWX/sfcplots_v2/README.md

 # sfcplots_v2

 Description: This program creates some basic surface station plots using MetPy.
+This is largely based on the example at https://unidata.github.io/MetPy/latest/examples/plots/Station_Plot.html.

 Packages required:
 -MetPy (pip install metpy)